 New fields for the subscription contract terms are displayed with values auto-populated from the global settings for contract terms.
 You can click and modify these values based on your requirement for each customer/subscription.

 Once you click Create Subscription, your subscription gets saved with corresponding contract terms.

 The subscription details page for a subscription created on contract, highlights the contract related details such as the number of days left on the contract along with the date of renewal or expiry.

-New actions related to the contract terms get added to the action pane for subscriptions.
+New workflows related to the contract terms are added to the subscription actions.